hotchie/bankmail-retriever/README.md

 ```

 Or you can open the file and enter them manually so they don't appear in your command line history

+The script will prompt for credentials if they can't be found

 Run the script with the desired options